 EA that’s still finding its feet: Still using lots of manual tools (looking at you Excel) without much real-time insight.
 Lots of mapping, not a lot of opportunities to tell the value story around it.

-🎯Mature EA: Analytics allows you to measure the market and operational trends, performance projections, and alignment with business drivers.
+🎯Mature Enterprise Architecture: Analytics allows you to measure the market and operational trends, performance projections, and alignment with business drivers.
 This information can be integrated with your architecture and used to inform its evolution.

 The Power to Prioritize Initiatives